lsst-sqre/sqr-080/index.rst

 This may also be of use to other notebook repo maintainers.

+**Outcome:**

-**Status:** There is a pre-commit hook and a Github action that runs the pre-commit hook for system-test.
+There is a pre-commit hook (and a Github action that runs the pre-commit hook) installed in system-test (and can be installed in other payload repos) that automatically clears outputs from notebooks before they are committed.

 Write-Only (or not)